pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # will leak metadata about the data source.
 # keep-after-success = false

+[conflict]
+# Starting from v7.3.0, a new version of strategy is introduced to handle conflicting data.
+The default value is "".
+# - "": TiDB Lightning does not detect or handle conflicting data.
+If the source file contains conflicting primary or unique key records, the subsequent step reports an error.
+# - "error": when detecting conflicting primary or unique key records in the imported data, TiDB Lightning terminates the import and reports an error.
+# - "replace": when encountering conflicting primary or unique key records, TiDB Lightning retains the new data and overwrites the old data.
+# - "ignore": when encountering conflicting primary or unique key records, TiDB Lightning retains the old data and ignores the new data.
+# The new version strategy cannot be used together with tikv-importer.duplicate-resolution (the old version of conflict detection).
+strategy = ""
+# Controls the upper limit of the conflicting data that can be handled when strategy is "replace" or "ignore".
+You can set it only when strategy is "replace" or "ignore".
+The default value is 9223372036854775807, which means that almost all errors are tolerant.
+# threshold = 9223372036854775807
+# Controls the maximum number of records in the conflict_records table.
+The default value is 100.
+If the strategy is "ignore", the conflict records that are ignored are recorded; if the strategy is "replace", the conflict records that are overwritten are recorded.
+However, the "replace" strategy cannot record the conflict records in the logical import mode.
+# max-record-rows = 100

 [tikv-importer]
 # "local": Physical import mode, used by default.
 It applies to large dataset import,
 # for example, greater than 1 TiB.
 However, during the import, downstream TiDB is not available to provide services.